 See Fall Foliage at Butchart Gardens

 Butchart Gardens is an internationally-renowned 55-acre display garden located in Brentwood Bay, British Columbia.
-The gardens were created by Jennie Butchart, and still privately owned and operated by the family.
+The gardens were created by Jennie Butchart, and are still privately owned and operated by the family.
 The Butchart Gardens was designated a National Historic Site of Canada in 2004.
+You can also do this in Victoria in November before they start their holiday festivities.
+For those who come on a day trip to Victoria, this is one of the most popular attractions.

 Visit Galey Farms